-The Prince's Regeneration Trust 'works to protect, preserve and celebrate our heritage buildings" and it has been achieving just that at the Middleport Pottery,home of Burleigh.
+The Prince's Regeneration Trust 'works to protect, preserve and celebrate our heritage buildings" and it has been achieving that at Middleport Pottery, the home of Burleigh.

-On a visit in May 2013 he met with Tracy Bentley and Steve Shaw, at a session in the Victorian architectural masterpiece that is Wedgwood Institute.
-Tracy and Steve explained the techniques ans skills needed to produce Burslem pottery pieces.
+On a visit in May 2013 he met with Tracy Bentley and Steve Shaw, at a demonstration in the Victorian architectural masterpiece the Wedgwood Institute.
+Tracy and Steve explained the techniques and skills needed to produce Burslem pottery pieces.

-Steve described the way designs are handmade and hand-drawn onto a vase, and Tracy demonstrated how the paint is applied, before helping Prince Charles apply the stoneware glaze on a chimney.
+Steve described the way designs are handmade and hand-drawn onto a vase, and Tracy demonstrated how the paint is applied, before helping Prince Charles apply the stoneware glaze to a vase.